aniquedavla/ummahacks-spans/README.md

 # ummahacks-spans
 # Muslim Friendly

-We at MuslimFriendly are dedicated to bringing transperancy in Muslim inclusivity at colleges, univeristy and workplaces worldwide.
+MuslimFriendly is dedicated to bringing transparency in Muslim inclusivity at colleges, universities, and workplaces worldwide.

 ## Table of Contents
 1. [Overview](#Overview)